redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 ```

 `yield cancel(bgSyncTask)` will throw a `SagaCancellationException`
 inside the currently running task.
-In the above example, the exception is caught by `bgSync`. **Note that uncaught SagaCancellationException are not bubbled upward**.
+In the above example, the exception is caught by `bgSync`. **Note that uncaught `SagaCancellationException` are not bubbled upward**.
 In the above example, if `bgSync` doesn't catch the cancellation error, the error will not propagate to `main` (because `main` has already moved on).

 Cancelling a running task will also cancel the current effect where the task is blocked at the moment of cancellation.

-For example, suppose that at a certain point in an application's lifetime, we had this pending call chain :
+For example, suppose that at a certain point in an application's lifetime, we had this pending call chain:

 ```javascript
 function* main() {